instride-ch/pimcore-js-translations/src/PimcoreJsTranslationBundle/Resources/docs/02-configuring_the_bundle.md

     # The name of the translation domain used for Pimcore translations.
     domain_name:          pimcore

-    # The bundle in which the XLIFF translation files are being saved in.
-    target_bundle:        AppBundle
 ```

 ### Continue to the next step!